Should you get the Synology DiskStation DS220+ or DS220j?

 - Not great at transcoding files

 Synology has a wide variety of options if you're in the market for a NAS enclosure for backing up data or streaming files across devices on your home network.
-Synology has managed to differentiate its products thanks to its stellar web-based operating system, DiskStation Manager.
-The DiskStation DS220+ is the most powerful option available in this category right now, and the DS220j offers excellent value.
-So let's take a look at what's the difference between the two enclosures, and what product is ideal for your use case.
+Synology has differentiated its products thanks to its stellar web-based operating system, DiskStation Manager.
+As a result, the DiskStation DS220+ is the most powerful option available in this category, and the DS220j offers excellent value.
+So let's take a look at the difference between the two enclosures and what product is ideal for your use case.

 The DiskStation 220+ is the best two-bay NAS enclosure right now

 With the DiskStation DS220+, Synology is rolling out a host of exciting upgrades.
 The NAS is powered by a dual-core Intel Celeron J4025 chipset that goes up to 2.0GHz, making it one of the most powerful options in this category.
-You also get 2GB of RAM that can be upgraded to 6GB, and two USB 3.0 ports that let you connect a USB drive or external drive and transfer the contents easily to the NAS.
+You also get 2GB of RAM that can be upgraded to 6GB and two USB 3.0 ports that let you connect a USB drive or external drive and transfer the contents quickly to the NAS.

 With 4K transcode and powerful internals, the DS220+ has everything you need.

 There are two Gigabit Ethernet ports this time around, and you get Link Aggregation, allowing you to bridge the ports for more bandwidth.
 There's also failover support, and should one port go down, the NAS will switch over to the second Ethernet port.
-The DS220+ also features the Btrfs file system, which has built-in fault tolerance and better reliability.
+The DS220+ also features the Btrfs file system, with built-in fault tolerance and better reliability.
 Think of Btrfs as an advanced version of EXT4, the default file system on Linux-based systems for decades.

 What you're getting with the DS220+ is the best NAS for home; this is a future-proof enclosure that should serve you well for many years.
 With two drive bays that can each hold a 16TB drive, you're getting 32GB of storage in total.
-The hardware on offer is more than adequate for day-to-day tasks, and Synology's DiskStation Manager comes with software features that let you automatically back up data across devices on your home network, set up user profiles so each family member can access the NAS and back up data, and so much more.
+The hardware on offer is more than adequate for day-to-day tasks, and Synology's DiskStation Manager comes with software features that let you automatically back up data across devices on your home network, set up user profiles so each family member can access the NAS, and back up data, and so much more.

 When it comes to media streaming, the DS220+ is the ideal choice for Plex.
-If you have a sizable media collection, you can effectively set up your own local version of Netflix with Plex, and stream content to all devices on your home network over DLNA.
-The DS220+ is particularly great at 4K transcodes, and that means it can easily convert file formats on the fly, so if you have a media file that won't play natively on your TV, the NAS will convert that file to a playable format automatically.
+If you have a sizable media collection, you can effectively set up your own local version of Netflix with Plex and stream content to all devices on your home network over DLNA.
+The DS220+ is particularly great at 4K transcodes.
+That means it can easily convert file formats on the fly, so if you have a media file that won't play natively on your TV, the NAS will convert that file to a playable format automatically.

 Where does the DiskStation DS220j fit into all of this?
 The budget-focused NAS also has two drive bays and accommodates 32TB of storage, but it has a single Gigabit Ethernet port, misses out on the Btrfs file system, and the Realtek RTD1296 chipset isn't as powerful.
 You also get 512MB of RAM versus 2GB on the DS220+, and the DS220j doesn't handle 4K transcodes as well.
 Here's a detailed look at the differences between the two models: